vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities  meeting the position requirement across the specified markets.
   - a dispatch asset specified
   - a set of markets specified
+  - no staking requirement
   - a position requirement specified
   - no eligible keys list specified
 (<a name="0056-REWA-174" href="#0056-REWA-174">0056-REWA-174</a>)

-- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities in the eligible keys list regardless of staking and trading activity of trading activity.
+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities in the eligible keys list regardless of staking and trading activity.
   - no dispatch asset specified
   - no markets specified
-  - a staking requirement specified
+  - no staking requirement specified
   - no position requirement specified
   - an eligible keys list specified
 (<a name="0056-REWA-222" href="#0056-REWA-222">0056-REWA-222</a>)